Automotive Technology Courses

 Prerequisite

-Grade of 2.0 or better in AMT 120 or concurrent enrollment or instructor permission.
+Completion of AMT 120 with a 2.0 or better, or concurrent enrollment, or instructor permission.

 See current class schedule >